The Latest Update on Souper Cubes: Stacked for Success

 Every season Lori gives a Golden Ticket to the one company that impresses her the most.
 This means that Lori gives the business their exact ask.
 In Season 12, husband and wife Jake and Michelle Sendowski got the Golden Ticket, helping them secure $400k for a 5% stake, which was their exact ask during the pitch.

-Previously the company relied on sales from word-of-mouth marketing, their Facebook group, Instagram, Amazon, their website, Sur La Table, and Williams Sonoma.
-Now the products are also in Walmart, Bed Bath & Beyond, and other stores.
+Previously, the company had relied on sales from word-of-mouth marketing, their Facebook group, Instagram, Amazon, their website, Sur La Table, and Williams Sonoma.
+Within a year of appearing on Shark Tank, the products could also be found in large retailers such as Walmart.

-Souper Cubes products have also diversified their range, and now include a breastmilk tray, a stoneware baking dish, and a cookie tray.
+Shortly after pitching in the Tank, Souper Cubes also diversified their product range, as they introduced a breast milk tray, a stoneware baking dish, and a cookie tray.

 Souper Cubes 1-Cup Extra-Large Silicone Freezing Tray with Lid - makes 4 perfect 1cup portions - freeze soup broth or sauce